 When liberty is freedom from government and no one can have that freedom, who would honestly say a pledge of allegiance to a flag that represents government?

 In North Korea the answer is obvious.
 If you don’t stand for the national anthem, you’ll end up disappeared.
 And in America: through coercion we’ve gone from discussing freedom from government, while standing next to the liberty pole, to worshiping our symbol of government.

 So to paraphrase a neo-con saying: be kind, be polite, but have a plan to kill your own government

 On October 1st 2017 someone opened fire on a crown of people at a country concert in Las Vegas.
 The motive is still unclear.
 Before bodies are in the ground the same voices are flooding tv shows and social media with their propaganda.
 This is a well thought out plan to convince less educated people that we would be collectively better if our society was gun free.
 How do you argue with that?
 If there were a mystical force that could magically round up all of the guns from criminals, there would infact be less shootings.
 But magic and sorcery aren’t real.

 Prepare for the worst.
-This might have been an attack on conservatism.
+Las Vegas might have been a rhyme of one of the attacks in the 1850’s leading up to the civil war.
 The five good Roman Emperors understood that facing a challenge starts by identifying your fears.
 This could be the first attack of many.
 There won’t be a battle field to fight on.
 Set your honor aside, we would need to win this one at all costs.
 One of the enemy groups is named: “By Any Means Necessary”.
 And that’s how a war should be fought by us.
 Set aside courage and honor.
-We’re the ones who work and hold this country together, we need to win with the least amount of casualties on our side.
+We’re the ones who value freedom from being governed, we need to win with the least amount of casualties on our side.
 No more casualties would be ideal.
 I understand that this is the worst case and we aren’t there yet; prepare for the worst.